anttijuu/CourseDeadlineCounter/README.markdown

 ![App screenshot](screenshot.png)

-* Deadlines are sorted by the date, nearest first.
+* Deadlines are sorted by the date, last one at the end.
+* Past deadlines are shown in gray, future deadlines with default accent color, unless conditions described below apply.
 * Deadlines highlighted in red are *approaching soon*.
   * When entering the deadline to the course, you can specify how many days before the deadline becomes so important that it should be highlighed.
-* Deadlines in orange and with the warning symbol are directly impacting the course success.
+* Deadlines in orange and with the warning symbol are directly impacting the course success, if they are missed.
   * If the deadline is missed, either the course is failed or missing it impacts the grade (to worse, obviously).
+See below for additional discussion on this.
 * The symbol for the deadline is something you can specify yourself, using Apple's [SF symbols](https://developer.apple.com/sf-symbols/).
 See details below.
 * You can switch between the courses you have entered, using the drop down list.